Solvay and CNRS: the most extensive scientific partnership of the Group

 Polymers and Advanced Materials Laboratory – Lyon, France

-The Polymers and Advanced Materials Laboratory ("Laboratoire Polymères et Matériaux Avancés"), houses eight research scientists and technicians and roughly 12 PhD students and postdoctoral fellows.
+The Polymers and Advanced Materials Laboratory ("Laboratoire Polymères et Matériaux Avancés"), houses eight researchers and technicians and roughly 12 PhD students and postdoctoral fellows.
 These scholars focus on semi-crystalline polymers (including biosourced polymers), elastomers, and combinations of polymers and polar polymers, with an emphasis on rheological and mechanical properties, barrier properties, and ultimate properties.

 With the objective to develop and manufacture materials with finely controlled properties, they respond to three major challenges: significant reduction in the weight of various parts of land transport vehicles; improvement of barrier properties for environmental safety and control of the life cycles of engineered plastics and rubbers.